 Week 20 Psalm 135

-the Lord will vindicate his people and have compassion on his servants
+Three of the versions used the exact same language: the Lord will vindicate his people and have compassion on his servants

-the Lord will give justice to his people and have compassion on his servants.
+The other one said: the Lord will give justice to his people and have compassion on his servants.

 Hmmm…judging & vindicating.
 I decided to check a bunch of other versions.
 I found 19 translations that used the word ‘vindicate’.
 17 others used ‘judge’.
 A pretty even split.

 Having versions flip-flop the words ‘vindicate’ & ‘judge’ was a bit of a concern to me.
 In the modern world vindicate has the idea of me being in a jam but then I get acquitted.
 Absolved.
 Exonerated.
 Pardoned.
 Released.
 Getting judged has the sense of some judge weighing evidence – pros and cons – before forming his opinion.
-He thinks & weighs & deliberates & decides – but he might go one way or (maybe) another.
+He thinks & weighs & deliberates & decides – but he might go one way or he might go another.

 So for me judging is sitting down to think and make a decision.
 With vindicating a decision has already been made.
 Which seem like two related – but different – things.